A Guide to Choosing Electives in High School

 Electives provide an opportunity for students to pursue more specialized interests outside the core, and explore a variety of different academic pursuits.
 For instance, students may be able to further pursue the arts by taking an elective course in photography, ceramics, or drama.
 Similarly, a student may be able to explore their passion for writing from a different angle by enrolling in a journalism or creative writing class.
 Electives are a way to either try something completely new, or to further develop an interest.

 Should I take elective if they aren’t weighted?

-Although there are many benefits to enrolling in an elective course, one reason students may be wary of doing so is that electives are typically not weighted—that is, on a 4.0 scale, an A in an elective is typically worth 4 points, rather than the 4.5 or 5 points that honors, AP, and IB classes are sometimes worht.
+Although there are many benefits to enrolling in an elective course, one reason students may be wary of doing so is that electives are typically not weighted—that is, on a 4.0 scale, an A in an elective is typically worth 4 points, rather than the 4.5 or 5 points that honors, AP, and IB classes are sometimes worth.
 Thus, choosing to take an elective class may adversely impact a student’s GPA or class rank.

 However, not all electives are unweighted.
 For instance, the College Board offers a number of weighted Advanced Placement elective classes, including AP Art History, AP Music Theory, AP Studio Art: 2-D Design, AP Studio Art: 3-D Design, and AP Studio Art: Drawing.
 These courses are generally weighted by high schools, and still allow students to pursue co curricular interests and add an exciting dimension to their high school courseload.